rickosborne/blackwater/_guide/550-rulebooks-and-house-rules.md

 * Characters may start with 100% of their wealth to spend on equipment, if they are homeless and it fits with their story line (see B26).
 * Extra Effort in Combat rules are allowed (B357)
 * Use the Dice + Adds optional rule (B269)
+    > Optional Rule: Modifying Dice + Adds
+    > Accumulated modifiers will sometimes give large damage adds; e.g., 2d+5.
+In this case, the GM may rule that any +4 becomes 1d and any +7 becomes 2d.
+For instance, an attack of 2d+5 would be equivalent to 3d+1.
+If a modifier is given “per die of damage,” apply it per die of basic thrusting or swinging damage, before you convert adds to dice.
+This gives more realistic results, but requires an extra step when filling out character sheets, etc.
 * Speed load (weapon/ammo type) skill lets you reload your weapon as a free action.
   A failed skill role means it takes the usual amount of time.
   A critical failure means you drop the ammo.